aimms/documentation/webui/table-widget.rst

 .. note::

    These features of the Table are available as an Experimental Feature from AIMMS 4.86 onwards.
+You can switch on the feature by checking the 'Excel Upload/Download Support' box in the Experimental Features dialog.

 On the Table Widget header you can find the icons for the download/upload actions: